 IV.D.1.
 Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
 (Core) IV.D.1.b) The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) IV.D.1.b).(1) Resources must be sufficient to ensure that faculty members are involved in scholarly activity that is disseminated through peer-reviewed publications, chapters, or grants.
-(Core) IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+(Core) IV.D.1.b).(1) This includes providing funds for each resident to attend at least one national professional meeting with the opportunity to present original scholarship.
+(Detail) IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)